The Down Lo

 Eldora Mountain Resort – 1 Hour 15 Minutes (50 Miles) – Nederland, Colorado

 Boulder’s local resort, Eldora is family-friendly and a great place to ease yourself into the Rocky Mountain ski scene without too much treacherous steep vertical.
 Home to one of the most robust Nordic ski programs in the country, if you decide you want to ski, but don’t love the idea of speeding downhill you can still enjoy lift served, groomed runs for cross-country skiing and snowshoeing.
 One of the most accessible ski resorts near Denver, they have preferred parking for carpoolers or you can take the RTD bus right from downtown Boulder.
+Plus, it’s not that far from Rocky Mountain National Park if you want to take a day trip.

 Start Planning Your Trip: Where to Stay in Nederland